-System enrollments total approximately 342,000 students, taught by some 19,700 faculty.
+System enrollments total over 360,000 students, taught by some 20,500 faculty.
 Last year the system awarded over 50 percent of the bachelor's degrees and 30 percent of the master's degrees granted in California.
-More than one million persons have been graduated from the 19 campuses since 1960.
+More than 1.2 million persons have been graduated from the 19 campuses since 1960.